 WM: There is a complementary nature between traditional pieces and modern pieces.
 If you have some nice old club chairs and you cover them and put a great modern side table beside them, like a Noguchi table, you get a lot more mileage out of it.
 The statement is fresh.

-RK: Can an accessory make a strong statement?
+Can a modern accessory make a strong statement?

 WM: Of course.
 Accessories give you freedom to experiment and help you tell a story within a space, and an under-accessorized room doesn’t look done.
 Pairing accessories works similar to furniture as well: you can match different styles of objetstogether.
 I love to mix and match.
 Some of my favorites are the Ameico globe and the Seletti hourglasses.
 If they are mixed right, they draw the eye and bring drama to the room.

-RK: Are there some common mistakes people make when trying to make a statement in a room?
+Are there some common mistakes people make when trying to make a statement in a modern room?

 WM: Often, I go into rooms where there is a big statement made — a big shelving unit, say, or a huge piece of art — but the room doesn’t solve the most basic needs, which is comfortable and well-positioned seating, a table to put your book on, someplace soft to rest your feet, and close proximity to a reading light.
 People frequently forget these things, and if you don’t solve the fundamental decorating issues the room won’t be a success, let alone make a strong statement.